SEGMENT AND GEOGRAPHIC INFORMATION

 2 Total Selling, general and administrative expenses, excluding Marketing costs and Equity compensation expenses.

-3 Includes Depreciation, Amortization, Other operating expense - net, Loss on litigation, Recovery of loss on litigation, and Equity compensation expenses.
+3 Includes Depreciation, Amortization, Other operating expense (income) - net, Loss on litigation, Recovery of loss on litigation, and Equity compensation expenses.

 The Company’s long-lived tangible assets were located as follows (in thousands):